AlgorithmCrackers/Interview-Questions/04_Trees_and_Graphs/src/README.md

 - Level order traversal of a binary tree

 ## Graphs
-- ✔ You are given a list of projects and a list of dependencies.
+- You are given a list of projects and a list of dependencies.
 All of a project's dependencies must be built before the project is.
 Find a build order that will allow the projects to be built.
-If there is no valid build order return an error. - **projectDependencies**
+If there is no valid build order return an error. - **[projectDependencies](projectDependencies)**

 ### Sources
 - [Cool questions from stanford](http://cslibrary.stanford.edu/110/BinaryTrees.html)